chameides/BCSR/README.md

 ## Compile

 ###SCSS and CodeKit
 app.css is written in Sass and I use CodeKit to compile.
-It would be fairly easy to use grunt instead.
+It would be fairly easy to use Grunt instead.

 ###JS and CodeKit
 External scripts should be minified and combined in order to improve page speed.
 I use CodeKit.
-It would be fairly easy to use grunt instead.
+It would be fairly easy to use Grunt instead.

 ###Icons and Grunt
 The icons for the At-A-Glance are compiled using Grunt and GruntIcon.